Coder4916/ceb_art/README.md

 2. [Bootstrap 5.3](https://getbootstrap.com/) was used to assist with the responsiveness and styling/structure of the website, as well as adding components, such as a [card](https://getbootstrap.com/docs/5.3/components/card/) for each product and for the site reviews.

 3. [Django](https://docs.djangoproject.com/en/5.0/ref/templates/language/) reduced repitition when building the html/css site framework, and allowed back-end material to be projected onto the front-end.
+Also provided a built-in administration application.

 4. [Font Awesome](https://fontawesome.com/) was used throughout the website to add icons for aesthetic and UX purposes.